Skip to content

 What the Calculator Does Not Model

 Interest or capital cost of the 35,000 tied up during conversion.
 Stamp duty impact if the property moves to a higher tax band after uplift.
 Tax on rental income — rent-a-room allowances may exempt some but not all jurisdictions.
-Disruption during conversion (3-6 months often).
+Disruption during conversion (3-6 months typical).
 Planning permission failure risks.
 Structural issues discovered mid-build.
 Market conditions at sale — uplift is realized only on sale, not before.
-The calculator shows clean economic case; real projects face project management and cash flow complexities.
+The calculator shows the economic case under clean conditions; real projects involve project management and cash flow variables.

-Over-converting for the street — a 5-bed conversion on a 3-bed street often underperforms buyer expectations and sells at the 4-bed level.
-Cheaping out on bathroom, insulation, or stairs which makes the conversion feel like an afterthought.
+Over-converting for the street — a 5-bed conversion on a 3-bed street often underperforms buyer expectations and may sell at the 4-bed level.
+Cost reduction on bathroom, insulation, or stairs which can make the conversion feel incomplete.
 Failing to secure planning permission before committing to cost.
-Underestimating disruption — many conversions take 50% longer than quoted.
-The calculator assumes clean execution; real projects need 10-20% cost buffer.
+Underestimating disruption — many conversions take longer than quoted timelines.
+The calculator assumes clean execution; real projects typically incorporate 10-20% cost buffer for contingency.

 Example Scenario